FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.1 The "Identifier" Data Type

-The `Identifier` data type defines the data structure used to supply an identifier of a genealogical resource in a specific data set.
+The `Identifier` data type defines the data structure used to supply an identifier of a genealogical resource.

-When two resources contain identical identifiers (identifiers with the same `type` and `value`), it means that the two resources describe the same thing.

 The `Identifier` data type does NOT support extension properties (see [Extension Properties](#extension-properties)).